 The Immigrantly Podcast (formerly The Alien Chronicles) is a minority women owned & run weekly podcast that features immigrants from all different walks of life to share their immigrant experiences

 She writes, she teaches, she is a yogi and reporter, and the list goes on.
 Her journey is as fascinating as her bold sense of purpose, and along the way, she taught me a few things about artistry, vision, and healing.
 Saadia Khan 0:20 Hey listeners.
 Welcome back to another episode of Immigrantly.
 Thank you so much for coming on the show and I'm so excited we are finally doing this.
+Maytha Alhassen 3:05 Yes, yes, yes.
 Listen to What Your Kids Are Saying.
 Our today's guest is Maliha Abidi.

 She is an artist who uses her work to shed light on critical social issues and celebrate the women who are leading them.
-Last year, she compiled these portraits to honor 50 inspirational Pakistani women from various walks of life in a book titled, Pakistan for Women.
-Maliha Abidi Saadia Khan 0:15 As a human rights activist, my work is driven by the desire to implement positive change in our societies that advocate for the marginalized.
 Ep-81 Underrepresentation in Hollywood.
 Ep-97 "Politics of Authenticity" In a time where the current events in America feel like they’re moving us closer to a dystopian reality, it’s hard not to feel frazzled by it all.

 Our guest today is someone who has spent a lot of time thinking about this.
-Hari Kunzru is a British-Indian novelist and journalist.
-He is the author of the novels The Impressionist, Transmission, My Revolutions, Gods Without Men, and White Tears.
 Pico de Gallo Recipe.
 By Cassandra Clifford My mother once offered to make pico de gallo for a family party with my father’s side of the family and absolutely everyone asked her for the recipe.

 The next time my dad hosted a party, my mom tasked me with making the pico de gallo in front of everyone in a cooking demo, though pico de gallo is really more chopping and assembling than anything else--no flame involved!
 I didn’t realize this until going to a favorite Tex-Mex restaurant months ago, but most pico de gallo recipes do not include avocado.
+This one does, and in my opinion, that makes it the best ever pico de gallo recipe.
 A Bit of History of Immigration in the U.S. By Cassandra Clifford June is Immigrant Heritage Month, a celebration of the accomplishments and contributions immigrants and their children have made in shaping the history, strengthening the economy, and enriching the culture of the United States.